 - Failure to maintain a cumulative grade point average of 3.0 or greater;

-- Receipt of an “Unsatisfactory Progress” recommendation from: 1) the head or director of the student’s home department or division, 2) the student’s thesis committee, or 3) a departmental committee charged with the responsibility of monitoring a student’s progress.
+- Receipt of an “Unsatisfactory Progress” recommendation from: 1) the head or director of the student’s home department or program, 2) the student’s thesis committee, or 3) a departmental committee charged with the responsibility of monitoring a student’s progress.

 - Students must be appropriately registered for the term of their appointment (fall, spring, summer) and the type of appointment they have.
 Registration requirements may vary according to the term, the student’s residency (domestic vs. international) and whether the student is in their first term, their last term, or continuing.
 Details regarding contracts can be found here and registration requirements can be found here.